Live blog November 14 (closed)

 After the meeting, the group is going to have lunch with students and lecturers from the other studies the Faculty of Humanities is planning to close, namely Italian, German, French, Religious Studies and Islam & Arabic.
 Together, they will watch the livestream of the House of Representatives.

-What was decided last night and tonight:
+What was decided last night:

 Student demonstration